SoraEagle/phase-5-project/README.md

 *Always* reference the original work [here](https://github.com/SoraEagle/phase-5-project)
 ## Deploying
-This project has been deployed [here](https://phase-5-project-ruby.onrender.com)!
+This project is not currently deployed!
+I will redeploy the project when I have the time.
 ## Licenses
 No licenses